Andreia Norton

-Andreia Alexandra Norton (born 15 August 1996) is a Portuguese footballer who plays as a forward for Benfica in the Campeonato Nacional de Futebol Feminino.
+Andreia Alexandra Norton (born 15 August 1996) is a Portuguese footballer who plays as a midfielder for Benfica in the Campeonato Nacional Feminino.
 She first played for her country in an under nineteen match in 2012 and debuted for the senior team four years later.

 Career

 Club

 Norton started to play football at the age of two in her native city.
 When Norton was seven, she went to play for the "Furadouro Sports Club", an amateur club in Ovar, where she was the only girl in the team.
 She used to play as a defender, then she started to play in the midfield and finally settled down as a forward.
 At the age of 12, she was forced to leave the team, because Portuguese law forbids mixed teams above the age of 12.
 In 2009, aged 13, Norton went to play for U.D.
 Oliveirense, at that time a team playing in the Portuguese First Division.
 Due to her young age she only played a few matches, but scored a goal against Leixões S.C.
 U.D.
 Oliveirense was relegated that season, and later folded.
 Like most players from Oliveirense, she went to F.C.
 Cesarense, where she spent three years.
 In 2013, Norton signed with Clube de Albergaria.
 There, she was twice voted the league's best player, at 17 and 18 years of age.

 In 2015, Norton was offered a contract with FC Barcelona.
 In one of the final matches of the season, against Club de Albergaria, she suffered a serious injury in her left knee, which forced her to undergo surgery twice.
 As the contract with Barcelona was already signed, she went to Catalonia but was unable to play any matches for the club.
 After one year in Spain, she decided to return to Portugal and signed with S.C.
 Braga in order to get more playing time and therefore recover her previous form.
 On 19 March 2018 Norton was included by the "Quinas de Ouro" award among the "11 Best Players" in the Portuguese women's league.
 The award is annually organized by the Portuguese Football Federation together with the "Associação Nacional dos Treinadores de Futebol" and the "Sindicato dos Jogadores Profissionais de Futebol".

 In May 2018, German Frauen-Bundesliga club SC Sand announced that they had signed Norton.

 In August 2019, Italian club Inter Milan announced that they had signed Norton.

 On 13 February 2020 Portuguese club Sporting Clube de Braga announced the come back of Norton after her departure in 2018 after 2 years in the portuguese club.

 On 1 July 2022 Portuguese club Sport Lisboa e Benfica announced the signing of Norton with a contract until 2025.